naninovel/docs/docs/guide/configuration.md

 Default Metadata | Object Ref | Metadata to use by default when creating background actors and custom metadata for the created actor ID doesn't exist.
 Metadata | Object Ref | Metadata to use when creating background actors with specific IDs.
 Scene Origin | (0.5, 0.0) | Origin point used for reference when positioning actors on scene.
+Default Easing | Linear | Eeasing function to use by default for all the actor modifications (changing appearance, position, tint, etc).

 </div>